geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

 ``gridStrategyArgs``: (Optional) Parameter used to specify an optional argument list for the grid strategy.

-``gridStrategyEmptyCellValue``: (Optional) Parameter used to specify the value for empty grid cells.
+``emptyCellValue``: (Optional) Parameter used to specify the value for empty grid cells.
 By default, empty grid cells are set to ``0``.

-``gridStrategyScale``: (Optional) Parameter used to specify a scale applied to all raster values.
+``scaleMin``, ``scaleMax``: (Optional) Parameters used to specify a scale applied to all raster values.
 Each tile request is scaled according to the min and max values for that tile.
-It is best to use a non-tited layer with this parameter to avoid confusing results.
+It is best to use a non-tiled layer with this parameter to avoid confusing results.

+``useLog``: (Optional) Flag indicating whether to apply logarithm to raster values (applied prior to scaling, if applicable)

 Basic
 ~~~~~